 The functionality is the main selling point today for many practical reasons.
 Trucker hats provide adequate protection against sunlight, and they do a pretty good job guaranteeing anonymity.
 So, it’s understandable that people would use them in everyday life if they feel the need to do so.

 Gen-Z brought Y2K fashion back, and also attempts to bring back trucker hat enthusiasm.
 Even though this trend is inherently nostalgic for the 2000s world, there is a crucial difference.
-Mainly inspired by the digitalization effect, away from the west.
+Mainly inspired by the digitalization effect, Y2K fashion already represents a shift in fashion’s point of balance from away from the west.
 So, trucker hats lost the fundamental Americanized significance through history.
 Could this be a sign of a change in the power balance in the world?

 Fall from Grace: Why Trucker Hats Lost Their Core Value?

 The jubilant roaring 2000s felt short with the 2007-2008 global crisis.
 The US-centered global financial crisis made people face one harsh reality: there wasn’t any omnipotent leader who could protect them from economic harm.
 This revelation was proof that American hegemony wasn’t as effective as it was a decade ago.

 People realized this fact, and it gave rise to a changing spree.
 With the new age help of the globalization process, global trends have been diversified and taken inspiration from different parts of the world.
 While the global fashion industry began the process to become de-Americanized and grow multipolar.
 This trend washed away the ‘Americanized’ essence from the garments and accessories, including the trucker hat.
 Once symbolizing mainstream US cultural dominance, the universalization of trucker hats now signifies the US’s loss of cultural monopoly.